GLP-1 Lawsuits & FDA Enforcement Tracker

 Is the Ozempic lawsuit a class action?

 No. It is a multidistrict litigation (MDL), which is a federal procedural tool that consolidates many separate lawsuits before one judge for pretrial proceedings.
 Each individual case keeps its own identity.
-There is no global settlement and no certified class as of May 6, 2026 (verified against the EDPA orders page on May 6, 2026).
+No global settlement or certified class was located in the public EDPA orders reviewed June 17, 2026.

 Is there a GLP-1 lawsuit settlement yet?